-The use of D-Blaze framing and plywood in a home can make the difference between damage to a room and loss of the home or even the difference between some property damage and injury or loss of life.
+The use of fire rated framing and plywood in a home can make the difference between damage to a room and loss of the home or even the difference between some property damage and injury or loss of life.
 The reduced spread of flames and reduced smoke development allows extra time for safe exit of the family and arrival of firefighters to limit the damage.
-With the availability of D-Blaze fire rated wood products the question is not if the home can afford fire rated wood but rather: Can you afford not to use fire rated wood?
+With the availability of fire rated wood products the question is not if the home can afford fire rated wood but rather: Can you afford not to use fire rated wood?

-- D-Blaze wood is difficult to ignite.
+- Pyro-Guard® treated wood is difficult to ignite.

 - Significantly slows the spread of flames